 Good to know

-Men’s sizes are available for the Adidas SC Premiere.
+Men’s and women's sizes are available for the Adidas SC Premiere.
 The leather upper of this shoe provides a durable feel, while the classic lace-up system helps adjust the snugness of the fit.
 Its low-cut design keeps the ankle free to move.

 There were a few colorways released for the Adidas SC Premiere Originals: raw white/chalk white/off white, cloud white/crystal white/chalk white, and core black/chalk white/running white.
 These colors offer a neat and simple look that can be easily styled with both casual and sporty outfits.